 Slack.
 Our go-to tool for everyday collaboration.
 Channels are a great place to work on projects together – there’s a record of everything so you can always pick up where you left off.
 Instant messaging means you can get hold of someone for a quick opinion when you need to.
 It’s also great for community building: we have channels dedicated to watercooler chat, mental health, giving kudos to other team members for great work, and all sorts of hobbies and interests.

-Zoom.
+Google Meet.
 Perfect for those moments when you just need to be in a room together and great for daily stand-ups or bigger project catch-ups.
 Just start a call or video chat when you’d usually head into a meeting room.

 Basecamp.
 For long-term and ongoing projects, Basecamp is ideal.
 Everything related to each project is in one place – meeting notes, relevant documents, and ongoing conversations – so we always have the full picture.
 We can see exactly what each other is working on and pitch in if we need to.